 What Are the Types of Child Custody in New Jersey?

-find alternatives to litigation, such as mediation, when working towards
+to litigation, such as mediation, when working towards a child custody

-a child custody agreement.
-However, we understand that sometimes this
+agreement.
+However, we understand that sometimes this isn’t possible.

-isn’t possible.
-In these instances, we will tirelessly pursue the
+In these instances, we will tirelessly pursue the custody and parenting

 In New Jersey, there are 2 different types of child custody: